UW-Madison-DSI/Mosquito-Dashboard-Data-Pipeline/README.md

 </p>

 # Mosquito Dashboard Data Pipeline
+The Mosquito Dashboard Data Pipeline is a mechanism for:
+1) importing data from a variety of data sources
+2) transforming it to a common format, and

-Mosquito Dashboard Datapipeline is a mechanism for ingesting data from a variety of data sources, reformatting it, and routing it to the [Global Mosquito Observations Dashboard](https://mosquitodashboard.org) for storage and display.
+3) exporting it to the [Global Mosquito Observations Dashboard](https://mosquitodashboard.org) for storage and display.

 ![Screen Shot](images/screen-shots/mosquito-dashboard.png)
 Global Mosquito Observations Dashboard